 First, create a chat message table in the Data Editor with the following columns:

-If you plan to use ChatGPT with history, make sure your column names match these exactly.
+If you plan to use Complete chat with history, make sure your column names match these exactly.

 Timestamp: The time each message and answer are created.